IagoGarciaSuarez/Chatbot/README.md

 # ChatBot MultiAgents Systems
 Repository dedicated to the chatbot made for Multiagents Sistems practice in 2021.

-## Protocols used:
-Each protocol used will be explained in detail in the PDF Memoria.pdf

-fipa-request-protocol -> From FIPA standards (http://www.fipa.org/repository/ips.php3)

-qr_gen : Used in the QR Generation behaviour to create a QR Code and let the client know that it needs to copy de file.

 ## Regular Expressions used to recognize commands:
 - QRGenerator: If 'qr' is in the message received, executes the QR Generation behaviour with the first URL found in the message.